emilwinzell/flask-ml-project/README.md

-# flask-ml-project
+#This is the final course project

-This is the final course project
+### Live stock predictor with Flask and GCP